Why add hiking to your yacht charter itinerary?

 Hvar, Croatia

 Hvar is a place with great entertainment, besides it also offers very peaceful, not very well-known inland places.
 Fields of lavender and olive groves can be your starting point to the spots where you can have a 360-degree view of them.
 No wonder that attractive sailing centers may also be the most quality places in terms of nature.
+The island, perfumed with lavender and pine, features fabulous scenic pelikaner routes in the Adriatic and old forts.
+The treks from Hvar town reach the Napoleonic fortress, then go on to deserted villages.
+With only slight unevenness (200-500m elevation) they are suitable for evening strolls watching the sunset and the Pakleni Islands.
+Such hiking destinations are worth finding in the springtime when the plants bloom and the trails are empty.

 Lefkada, Greece